A unifying approach to diffusive transport in annealed heterogeneous media: Abstract

 \section{Abstract}

-We introduce the concept of Randomly Modulated Gaussian Processes as a unifying framework for modeling, analyzing and classifying anomalous diffusion models in heterogeneous media.
+We introduce the concept of Randomly Modulated Gaussian Processes as a unifying framework for {\clr elaborating}, analyzing and classifying anomalous diffusion models in {\clr annealed} heterogeneous media.
 This formulation incorporates correlations in the displacements together with correlated fluctuations of their amplitudes.
-Most known models of anomalous diffusion (including Continuous-Time Random Walk and fractional Brownian motion) and random diffusivity can be described and generalized within this framework.
+Most known models of anomalous diffusion (including continuous-time random walk, fractional Brownian motion{\clr , and L\'evy flights}) and random diffusivity can be described and further generalized within this framework.
 Moreover, the unified view identifies the main statistical properties to be probed experimentally for a reliable classification of diffusive dynamics.
 The proposed matrix formulation facilitates the computation of the first four moments and allows for a systematic statistical characterization of the considered processes.
 The necessary and sufficient conditions are provided for the emergence of anomalous diffusion.
-General expressions for the non-Gaussian parameter, ergodicity breaking parameter and covariance of squared increments are derived.
-Biological applications of this framework for systematic analysis and biophysical interpretations of experimental single-particle trajectories are discussed.
+General expressions for the non-Gaussian parameter, the ergodicity breaking parameter and the covariance of squared increments are derived. {\clr An expression for the characteristic function and the codifference (i.e., a generalized measure of correlations) are obtained and used to study the special cases of L\'evy flights and Laplace motion with correlated displacements.
+Potential} applications of this framework for systematic analysis and biophysical interpretations of experimental single-particle trajectories are discussed.